 Read More

-Francisca Castro is a postdoctoral researcher in ISDC’s Behavior Research Program.
-She is in the process of obtaining her PhD in Political Science from Humboldt University of Berlin.
-Her doctoral dissertation focused on the intersection between protest movements and electoral behavior in Latin America.
-Her research interests include intrastate conflict, state repression, and democratic backsliding. […]
+Dr. Francisca Castro is a postdoctoral researcher in ISDC’s Behavior Research Program.
+She obtained her PhD in Political Science from Humboldt University of Berlin, where her dissertation focused on the intersection between protest movements and electoral behavior in Latin America.
+Her research interests include intrastate conflict, state repression, and democratic backsliding.
+Her work has been […]

 Read More